etkecc/emm/README.md

   -a	Append to the output file.
 Useful when you are using multi output mode, but want to have multiple messages in a single file
   -hs string
     	Homeserver URL (supports delegation)
+  -i string
-  -l int
+    	Ignore messages by following MXIDs, separated by comma -l int
     	Messages limit
+  -no-delegation
+    	Disable /.well-known delegation support
   -o string
     	Output filename.
-If it contains %s, it will be replaced with event ID (one message per file, old way), or you can use Go template syntax to use all fields (new way)
+If it contains %s, it will be replaced with event ID (one message per file) -p string
-  -p string
     	Password of the matrix user
   -r string